Mintbase/Grants-Program/applications/nano-store.md

 Daniel Co-Founder and Tech lead at eXplorins.

-Didac 15 years of experience a full stack developer and author of eXplorins backend
+Didac 15 years of experience as full stack developer and author of eXplorins backend

 Marc...

+Angela Co-Founder at eXplorins will be in charge of design process and communication.

 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
 For research-related grants, references to past publications and projects in a related domain are helpful.